Ascend/ModelZoo-TensorFlow/ACL_TensorFlow/contrib/nlp/ALBERT_for_ACL/README_EN.md

 **ALBERT_zh**
 ***
 * ALBERT_zh use albert_zh for model_name parameter, each downstream task name for task_name
-* ALBERT_zh support afqmc, cmnli, csl, iflytek, tnews and wsc tasks
+* ALBERT_zh support afqmc, cmnli, csl, iflytek, tnews , lcqmc and wsc tasks
 * Change the parameters for different tasks
 * Only ALBERT_zh Tiny has been tested
 ***